avine/bem-flex-grid/README.md

 </div>
 ```

-### `.bfg-card` modifiers
+### `.bfg-card` modifier

 #### Theme: `.bfg-card--[T]`

 **[T]** Theme: `primary` or any string.

-Add "primary" look and feel to the box's content, header and actions using `.bfg-card--primary` modifier.
+Add "primary" look and feel to the card's content, header and actions using `.bfg-card--primary` modifier.

 ```html
 ...